 The ROA must set out:

 - a brief explanation of the changes in the client’s relevant personal circumstances in relation to the COVID-19 advice (determined having regard to the client’s objectives, financial situation and needs as currently known to the providing entity).
-This is the change since the previous advice was provided;
+These are the changes that have occurred since the previous advice was provided

 - if the financial adviser gives financial product replacement advice, information about any charges the client incurs and the consequences of implementing the advice (as required by s947D of the Corporations Act).